hasanmoudud/geocompr/main.md

 <!-- GDAL (it's great - you can read, convert, and very often (though not always) write) -->
 <!-- GDAL info "it is possible to have smaller number of supported formats than there are on the GDAL webpage; you may need to recompile..." -->

-An important development ensuring greater standardization and open-sourcing of file formats was the founding of the Open Geospatial Consortium ([OGC](http://www.opengeospatial.org)) in 1994.
-The OGC coordinates the development of open standards for geospatial content including file formats such as KML and GeoPackage.
-As described in Chapter \@ref(spatial-class) the OGC publishes the simple feature data model, which underlies the vector data classes provided by **sf** and used in this book.
-Open file formats of the kind endorsed by the OGC have several advantages over proprietary formats: the standards are published, ensuring transparency and enabling innovation to improve the file formats.

 There are more than 100 spatial data formats exist available to R users via GDAL.
 <!-- In the same time, they could differ in many ways. -->
 <!-- Spatial data could be stored as a single file (e.g. GeoPackage), multiple files (e.g. ESRI Shapefile), or folders (ESRI ArcInfo Coverages). -->